-Trumphole™ hires new WMH weapon from CIA - the Woolsey Evidence Fabrication Gun™
+Trumphole™ hires new WMH™ weapon from CIA - the Woolsey Evidence Fabrication Gun™

 After scouring the universe for the Worst of the Worst and fresh from his successful Iraqi WMD Fabrication, Trumphole™ has hired his new WMH™ Commander.

 Buoyed by their recent success at inflicting a deadly biological disease into hopeful earth commanders the Trumphole™ fleet is being joined by the inventor or WMD (Weapons of Mass Deception).
-The HR Manager was quoted as saying, "his efforts in mopping up out of control CIA puppets was exemplary and he will be in control of the next generation WMHs™.
+The HR Manager was quoted as saying, "his efforts in mopping up out of control CIA puppets was exemplary and he will be in control of the next generation WMHs™ (Weapons of Mass Hysteria).
 Given the effectiveness of these weapons recently and with his background in WMDs™ he is well placed to add value to the Trumpholes™ onward march to victory."

 World Leaders are gravely concerned but unable to communicate with the Enterprise due to the confiscated mail servers not being returned yet.
 They have called an emergency meeting of the Dis-united Nations Insecurity Council.